IT Billing for FinOps explained

 How IT billing connects FinOps and ITFM

 FinOps manages usage signals and optimization actions.
-ITFM governs cost models, services, and financial controls.
+ITFM governs services, financial controls, budgeting, and cost models.

-IT billing is the translation layer where FinOps usage meets ITFM governance.
+IT billing is the operational translation layer where FinOps usage meets ITFM governance.

-It takes FinOps usage data with ITFM cost structures and service definitions to produce
+It takes FinOps consumption data with ITFM cost structures, service definitions, and pricing methodologies to produce

 -